 Frequently Asked Questions

 All trees have their health, structure, location and species types assessed and are either chosen for retention or renewal.
-The Development Act may also prevent some trees being removed if they are deemed a ‘Significant’ or ‘Regulated’ tree.
+The 'Planning, Development and Infrastructure Act 2016' may also prevent some trees from being removed if they are deemed a ‘Significant’ or ‘Regulated’ tree.

 The Streetscape Renewal Program aims to renew about 1,000 trees each year.
 The program aims to plant one tree per standard street frontage to form a uniform, attractive streetscape.

 In some situations, residents on the street scheduled for renewal are given opportunity to participate in a public consultation, which considers a selection of replacement tree species and allows feedback on the trees to be removed or retained.